Cotham School Special Educational Needs and Disability Information Report

 In addition the following provisions are in place:

-- Bullying, safety and healthy living are covered during the PSHE lessons, discussions in tutor times and during assemblies.
-When there is a suggestion or suspicion of bullying behavior this is dealt with quickly and effectively.
-The anti bullying policy can be found on the school website Click here to view policies
+● Bullying, safety and healthy living are covered during PSHE lessons, discussions in tutor times and during assemblies.
+When there is a suggestion or suspicion of bullying behaviour this is dealt with quickly and effectively.
+The anti-bullying policy can be found on the school website Click here to view policies

-- Provision of a ‘protected’ environment for vulnerable students operates in the form of Lunch Time Clubs.
-This is generally for students who might struggle in unstructured social situations.
-The clubs are supervised and help can be given with homework or games played to encourage social interaction with other students.
-They provide a safe haven with supervised support for children at unstructured times.
+● Provision of a ‘protected’ environment for vulnerable students operates in the form of our Safe Space, lunch time clubs and SEND Homework Club.
+The Safe Space and clubs are supervised and help can be given with homework or games played to encourage social interaction with other students.
+They provide a safe haven with supervised support for children at unstructured times

 6 What specialist services and expertise are available at or accessed by Cotham School?